pgalbavy/geneos/cmd/geneos/README.md

 # `geneos` management program

-The `geneos` program will help you manage your Geneos environment, one server at a time.
-Some of it's features, existing and planned, include:
+The `geneos` program will help you manage your Geneos environment.

+You can:

-* Set-up a new environment with a series of simple commands
+* Initialise a new installation in one command
-* Remote systems support (very much early testing)
+* Adopt an existing installation that uses older tools
-* Add new instances of common componments with sensible defaults
+* Manage a group of servers with a single command
+* Manage certificates for TLS connectivity between Geneos components
-* Check the status of components
+* Configure the environment of components without editing files
-* Stop, start, restart components (without minimal delays)
-* Support fo existing gatewayctl/netprobectl/licdctl scripts and their file and configuration layout
-* Convert existing set-ups to JSON based configs with more options
-* Edit individual settings of instances
-* Automatically download and install the latest packages (authentication required, for now)
+* Download and install Geneos software, update components
-* Update running versions - stop, update, start
-* TLS certificate generation and management
+* Simple bootstrapping of Self-Announcing Netprobes

+The aim is to:

+* Keep it simple - "The law of least astonishment"
+* Make your life easier - at least the part managing Geneos
+* Help you use other automation tools with Geneos

 ## Getting Started

+### Download the binary

-You can either download a single binary:
+You can download a pre-built binary version (for Linux on amd64 only):

 ```bash
 # edit version to suit - until this is a non pre-release 'latest' will not work